Understanding Holster Retention, How To Test Retention, and How NOT To

 With lights, interference fit is sometimes possible, but not always.
 It depends on a) the shape of the light, and b) whether the holster is made for one specific gun, or if it’s made to fit the light and accommodates many guns.
 If the light has a shoulder or depression where you can mold in some interference, you can sometimes get a “clicky” effect when molding to the light.
 But that’s impossible with some lights, and they are friction fit only.

-If you’ve made it this far, you now know more about retention than the VAST majority of gun owners.
-We hope you will use your knowledge to help others who are not as far along on the journey.
-Thank you for reading!
+We hope you will use your knowledge to teach others who are not as far along on the journey.
+Your time is valuable, and we appreciate you spending it with us!